fmerg/vsslib/README.md

 const publicBytes = await randomPublic(ctx);
 ```

+#### Generation of Pedersen commitments and packets

-Generate Pedersen commitments and verifiable packets for the totality of secret
+Given a sharing, generate Pedersen commitments and verifiable packets for the totality of secret
 shares as follows.

 ```js
 const { packets, commitments } = await sharing.createPedersenPackets(publicBytes);
 ```

+> **Note**
+> Commitments are intended for broadcast while packets
+> are sent to the respective shareholders by the dealer in private.

+#### Verification and extraction of secret share

 Extract and verify secret share from the received packet as follows.